-Wherein I set you straight about what you should like.
+Wherein I set you straight about what you should like just like Steve Jobs did.
 Or, occasionally, what you should not like though I’m much more reticent on that note.
 Know that if I list it here, I have read it, touched it, played with it, or maybe thrown it away.
 I AM a member of the Amazon Affiliate squad, and I DO receive a small pittance from Jeff Bezos if you use my site to access Amazon for any purpose.
 I urge and invite you to do so often.

 I was let down by 6 Secrets to Living a Fruitful Life by C. Peter Wagner.
 Apparently Wagner is something of a wunderkind in the charismatic/missionary world and Amazon offered me a free read.
 I didn’t care for it, but that’s not to say there’s anything particularly bad about it.
 I just didn’t care for it.
 You might like it just fine.

 Address Unknown.
 Book review of Address Unknown by Kressman Taylor.
 Should be – but isn’t – required reading for US citizenship in these odd times.
 Maybe the point Taylor makes is that these aren’t odd times, but oddness is normal in world politics…

 Geek Love – Book review for Halloween.
 I read this a few years ago and thought it truly weird, but, once you’re past the weirdness, it’s just another Adams Family dealing with family.
 Good and easy read.